collinsjacob127/collinsjacob127/README.md

    - Unsupervised ML (Hands-On Unsupervised Learning Using Python by Ankur Patel)
 ## CSCI-Related Coursework:
    - CSCI-21 (Data Structures & Algorithms in **C++**)
-   - CSCI-20 (Programming & Algorithms in **GoLang**)
+   - CSCI-20 (Programming & Algorithms in **Golang**)
    - CSCI-10 (Computer Architecture, **High-Level Assembly/HLA**)
    - CSCI-2  (Business & Computer Information Systems)
    - MATH-31 (Calc II, Analytic Geometry)
    - CALC 2
 ### Contact Me
-- 💞️ I'm gladly open to collaborations with anyone who has a good idea and is interested in Machine Learning :)
+-  I'm gladly open to collaborations with anyone who has a good idea and is interested in Machine Learning :)
-- 📫 You can reach me at collinsjacob127@gmail.com
+-  You can reach me at collinsjacob127@gmail.com

 <!---
 collinsjacob127/collinsjacob127 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.